Deploy for Production: Manual

 By default, Redpanda is installed in development mode, which turns off hardware optimization.

-To enable hardware optimization, set Redpanda to run in production mode:
+2. Set Redpanda to run in production mode:

 sudo rpk redpanda mode production